spiteful-fox/distrobox/docs/usage/distrobox-init.md

 	--additional-packages:	packages to install in addition
 	--init/-I:		whether to use or not init
 	--pre-init-hooks:	commands to execute prior to init
+	--setup-hooks:      commands to execute after init, only on first run
 	--nvidia:		try to integrate host's nVidia drivers in the guest --upgrade/-U:		run init in upgrade mode
 	--verbose/-v:		show more verbosity